TycheSoftwares/arconix-shortcodes/readme.txt

 == Description ==

 With this plugin you can easily add various kinds of styled boxes, buttons, tabs, accordions, unordered lists and more.
-Choose from the supplied options or add your own with a little CSS.
+Choose from the supplied options or advanced users can easily add their own by extending the built-in styles.

 = Features =
 * 8 style shortcodes (accordions, boxes, tabs, toggles, etc...)